rust-lang/book/src/ch04-03-slices.md

 do, by storing a reference to the first element and a length.
 You’ll use this kind of slice for all sorts of other collections.
 We’ll discuss these in detail when we talk about vectors in Chapter XX.

+## Summary

+The concepts of ownership, borrowing, and slices are what ensure memory safety in Rust programs at compile time.
+Rust is a language that gives you control over your memory usage like other systems programming languages, but having the owner of data automatically clean up that data when the owner goes out of scope means you don't have to write and debug extra code to get this control.

+Ownership affects how lots of other parts of Rust work, so we will be talking about these concepts further throughout the rest of the book.
+Let's move on to the next chapter where we'll look at grouping pieces of data together in a `struct`.